SkyblockClient/SkyblockClient-REPO/files/guides/skyclient_greeting_optimizer.md

 - Turns off Fast Math

-Fast math often causes more problems then it should, and thus it is turned off.
+Fast math often causes more problems than it should, and thus it is turned off.

 - Turn on Smart Animations